-Freedom Life Insurance is a subsidiary of USHealth Group, a health insurance company headquartered in Fort Worth, Texas.
+Freedom Life Insurance is a subsidiary of USHealth Group, a health insurance company based in Fort Worth, Texas.
 USHealth is focused on providing health, dental, and vision insurance.
 Through Freedom Life, they offer term life coverage that’s renewable up to age 70.
-While the company doesn’t offer other types of life insurance, it does offer other types of coverage including accident, medical, and dental coverage.
+While Freedom Life doesn’t offer other types of life insurance, it does offer other types of coverage; this includes accident, medical, and dental.

 Available Plans: Just Term

-Freedom Life Insurance only has term life insurance, that's it.
-Term life offers policyholders a set death benefit for a defined period of time in exchange for level premium payments for the duration of the policy.
-Freedom doesn’t offer any form of permanent life insurance or any policies that accumulate cash value.
-However, life insurance policies from Freedom Life are renewable until the policyholder turns 70.
+Freedom Life only has term life insurance.
+Term life offers a set death benefit for a defined period of time; this is in exchange for level premium payments for the length of the policy.
+Freedom Life doesn’t offer any form of permanent life insurance or anything that builds cash value.
+But term policies from Freedom Life are renewable until the insured person turns 70.